PennyLaneAI/qml/whatisqml.rst

 or correct errors :cite:`johnson2017qvector`.

-PennyLane is a software framework that is built around the concept of *differentiable quantum computation*, and allows users to fully exploit the power quantum machine learning and beyond.
+PennyLane is a software framework that is built around the concept of *differentiable quantum computation*, and allows users to fully exploit the power of quantum machine learning and beyond.